rackerlabs/docs-developer-blog/_posts/2018-08-24-unattended-unlocked-unprotected-terminals-user-security-training.md

 ## Payload code and tools

-The tool duckencoder_2.6.4.jar from the [USB Rubber Ducky GitHub site](https://github.com/hak5darren/USB-Rubber-Ducky) encodes the payload command script for the USB Rubber Ducky hardware.
+The tool **duckencoder_2.6.4.jar** from the [USB Rubber Ducky GitHub site](https://github.com/hak5darren/USB-Rubber-Ducky) encodes the payload command script for the USB Rubber Ducky hardware.

 One limitation is that the encoder does not have built-in support for the key combination of **win + CTRL + desktop** (open a new virtual desktop).
-I overcame this limitation by manually editing the compiled inject.bin with a hex editor to change the keycode bytes from _07 05_ to _07 09_ (hexadecimal).
+I overcame this limitation by manually editing the compiled **inject.bin** with a hex editor to change the keycode bytes from _07 05_ to _07 09_ (hexadecimal).

-While I have submitted code enhancements to the product's GitHub project the maintainers have not updated it in quite some time (Dec.
+Although I have submitted code enhancements to the product's GitHub project, the maintainers have not updated it in quite some time (Dec.
 7, 2016).
-Ideally the encoder would have support for more key combinations, but most desired actions can be done without using a hex editor.
+Ideally, the encoder would have support for more key combinations, but most desired actions can be done without using a hex editor.
 I was successful in getting **STRING_DELAY** added to the official code base, and this script command is very helpful for writing shorter payloads.

 ### Code